 After the wine has been through the dealcoholisation process, this residual sugar still remains in the wine, leaving a higher sugar content compared to traditional alcoholic wines.
 In addition, some non-alcoholic wines have sugar added back to give them a richer mouth feel.

 For those wine lovers on a low carb diet, this can be a problem.
 The best thing to do is look for the non-alcoholic wines with the lowest carb & sugar content.

 Top 5 Low Carb Alcohol-Free Wines

-I've reviewed the nutritional information of all the wines we stock and picked the those with the lowest carbohydrate content.
+I've reviewed the nutritional information on a number of alcohol-free wines and picked the those with the lowest carbohydrate content.
 They’re listed here, in order of their carbohydrate content.